 A wildlife vet was called in and Munu was immediately tranquilized and taken to the boma environment at Addo National Park for further assessment and analyses.
 He was found to be in blind in both eyes.
 This resulted from a fight with another territorial male, during the course of which his right eye was badly injured and the infection then spread through his system to his left eye, leaving him totally blind.

 Abandoning Munu to his own devices in the wild would have meant certain death, either from a lack of water and nutrition or getting killed by other rhino or lions.
 Based on the very low numbers of his sub-species, the decision was made to look after him at Addo.
-Adrian Gardiner (Chairman of Mantis Collection and Brett Barlow, Wildlife Partner with Adrian for Founders Lodge) then made the decision to contact the National Parks authorities to see if we could adopt him and take care of him at Founders Lodge.
+It was then decided to contact the National Parks authorities to see if we could adopt him and take care of him at Founders Lodge.

 Following the required protocols and permits involved in securing Munu’s rights to a new home at Founders Lodge, arrangements began to fall in place to construct his permanent facilities with us.

 After extensive preparations to replicate Munu’s secure boma facilities at Addo, his relocation to Founders Lodge became a reality in late June 2019.
 He now has 4 full-time caretakers at Founders Lodge, working on a rotational basis, who look after of all his daily feeding and cleaning requirements; and the need for company (which most captive animals respond to very well).
 Munu’s two senior carers, Derick and VJ, have bonded with him strongly and love working with him daily.
 Furthermore, 24-hour security is provided for Munu, the importance of which cannot be overstated.